 The all-embracing Spirit unites all freed souls.
 It sets free the powers of love in each soul to flow out toward one another, no longer dependent on sympathy or antipathy, or on the conditions of the body.
 The Spirit rules over the uniting of humankind; everything good in life comes together under its power.
 Wherever freedom, purity, and the love of God reign, wherever Christ lives in individuals, wherever his Spirit unfolds all gifts and powers, a living unity is growing.
 This unity is to be seen as one body.

-The essay “Love Divine and Human” appeared in 1920 in Junge Saat: Lebensbuch einer Jugendbewegung (“Young Seed: A Handbook for a Youth Movement”).
-It was first published in English in Love and Marriage in the Spirit, by Eberhard Arnold (Plough Publishing, 1965).
+The essay “Love Divine and Human” appeared in 1920 in the book Junge Saat: Lebensbuch einer Jugendbewegung (“Young Seed: A Handbook for a Youth Movement”).
+It was first published in English in Eberhard Arnold, Love and Marriage in the Spirit (Rifton, NY: Plough, 1965).

 Article edited for length and clarity.